Frequently asked questions about law enforcement in health care settings.

 Dad and daughter reading together

 • Limit screen time.
 It is not recommended that children under 18-24 months of age have any screen time.
 Screen time impacts neurotransmitters in the brain, such as dopamine, and young brains have a difficult time managing this rush of neurotransmitters.
-For children over two years of age, screen time should be limited to 1-2 hours per day of quality, monitored programming.
+For children over 2 years of age, screen time should be limited to 1-2 hours per day of quality, monitored programming.
 Learn more about screen time and kids here

 • Connect with your local school district.
 Any family can join early childhood family education groups.
 For kids with developmental delays under 3 years, Help Me Grow in Minnesota can complete an evaluation and will often provide in-home support.
 For kids over 3 years, the school can determine eligibility for early childhood special education and individualized education plans.